vgaggia/JoyCaption-Extended-Un-Official/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-This project is based on the original work by [\[Original Author\]](https://huggingface.co/fancyfeast), with significant modifications and improvements.
+This project is based on the original work by [\[Fancy Feast\]](https://huggingface.co/fancyfeast), with significant modifications and improvements.
 The original project was also released under the MIT License.

 ## Disclaimer
 This is a un-official pre-alpha version and may contain bugs or unfinished features.
 Use at your own risk.